chen-gz/stm32u5lib/src/otg_hs/note.md

 not able to make it work with the `rxflvl` interrupt.
 Either `rxflvl` or `epout` will work.

-** Anyway, becareful when update this library, altough current code in this lirbary is ugly, but it works. **
+** Anyway, be careful when update this library, although current code in this library is ugly, but it works. **